joomla/accessibility/docs/guidelines/keyboard.md

-# All functionality is accessible from the keyboard
+# All functionality must be accessible from the keyboard

 ## Why?
 Some users navigate the Internet without a mouse, just using the keyboard or keyboard interfaces.